winlaud/large-data-website/rabbit/rex.md

 - Red
 - Sable
 - Seal

-###Diet
-It can be fed a combination of commercial rabbit pellets and timothy hay.

 ###History
 - The Rex is a variety of rabbit recognized by its plush fur that is often described as having a velvety texture.